AlexJnshi/ab_react_project/README.md

 ### Update on 8th Dec 2020
 - API `/categories?id:in=` with array fixed
-- When go to check certain id with API `/categories?id=`, it will return 'too many data'.
-It still happen when add limit.
-As a result, in the front end, some filters may not work or keep showing loading animation.
+- When go to check certain categories with API `/product?categories=`, there is no data returned.
+As a result, click some filters may keep showing loading animation.
+    ```jsx
+        //e.g.
+        "/product?categories=2874"
+    ```

 ### Update on 7th Dec 2020